diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 - **Faster Resolution**: The rich information contained in ticket submission allows for quick routing and resolution.
 - **Self-Service Options**: Find answers quickly with an extensive, searchable knowledge base.
 - **Diskover Community**: Share, learn, and connect with other awesome Diskover users.

-### What to Expect from this Guide

-Zendesk is highly configurable, and offers hundreds of menus and sub-menus and settings galore.

-**👍🏼 What this guide is:** This guide aims to help you in the daily navigation and use of the Zendesk platform.

-**👎🏼 What this guide is not:** This guide is not intended to be an all-encompassing Zendesk guide and/or address all the exhaustive administrative options.

 ### Links